-They are both distinguished gentleman and extremely proper.
+They are both distinguished gentlemen and extremely proper.
 However, when our tour stopped at the Getaway’s basketball court, they couldn’t curb their enthusiasm when they spotted the soccer ball.
 This folks, is the essence of the games..and why, ultimately we are all here at RIO 2016.

 Day 5: The lighter side of our work

 There comes a day in every event where the pressure eases up just a little, and as a team, we get to let off a little steam.
 This came today – starting with a fun breakfast in the dining room.
-Servers Mary & Marilee look like sisters (not!) and speak at the same time.
-They have a little routine serving breakfast sweets.
-Take a look:

 It was also the first day that the entire team from Landry & Kling and Norwegian Cruise Line had a chance to sit down and “break bread” together.
 It was a night of surprises starting with two good humored Norwegian execs emerging from the galley wearing waiters outfits and serving us!
 (Pictured right: Fleet Security Manager, Ricardo Ceballos and VP Hotel Operations, Arturo Guerrero)

-We started the day today giving out awards to crew who helped us pull off a fabulous opening ceremonies party last night for the families of the NBA players, who are on Team USA.
+We started the day today by giving out awards to crew who helped us pull off a fabulous opening ceremonies party last night for the families of the NBA players, who are on Team USA.
 They wanted a place to watch their star sons and daughters, brothers and sisters, walk with the U.S. team.
 Several of the crew went out of their way to make it happen and the NBA asked us to distribute tickets to the U.S./China game to them.

 Here are some of the recipients in photo: Joyce, Don King (Utility Galley), Magnolia Encina (Hotel Director secretary), Klaus Lugmaier (VP Fleet Ops), Arturo Guerra (VP Hotel Ops).
 Both Klaus and Arturo are with the Norwegian home office in Miami, traveling with us to make sure that the charter sparkles.
 In this photo, NBA Mark Aronson awards a ticket to Orlando Gonzaga, waiter.